Quetta International Airport: Structure

-Quetta International Airport is the fourth highest airport as well as the largest airport in province of Balochistan.
+Quetta International Airport is the largest airport in the province of Balochistan.
 The airport is currently under evaluation to being upgraded to make it compatible with future needs of the geographical location.
-The CAA is currently working with provincial government to develop the airport to meet international standards.
-The terminal building consists of the concourse hall, briefing hall, Domestic and International arrival and two lounges on first floor for domestic and international departures.
+The CAA is currently working with the provincial government to develop the airport to meet international standards.
+The terminal building consists of the concourse hall, briefing hall, domestic and International arrival and two lounges on the first floor for domestic and international departures.
 The aerodrome category for fire fighting is CAT 8.
-It has annual capacity of 250,000 passengers and growing.
-The airport has several facilities to handle the normal needs of passengers such as telephone calling (domestic/international) booths, money exchange facilities, automated teller machines, Internet stations (powered by Wateen), information counters, gifts and souvenir shops, snack shops, rent a car services, as well as a post office.
-At present, the following technical features are available at the airport.
+It has an annual capacity of 250,000 passengers and is growing.
+The airport has several facilities to handle the normal needs of passengers such as telephone calling booths (domestic and international), money exchange facilities, automated teller machines hosted by Bank Alfalah and Habib Bank Limited, Internet stations powered by Wateen, information counters, gifts and souvenir shops, snack shops, rent-a-car services, and a full-service post office.
 In 2007, the CAA of Pakistan allocated a Rs 270m budget for the upgrading work on the airport.

+At present, the following technical features are available at the airport: